 I am currently working as a postdoctoral researcher in the Causes and Consequences of Biodiversity Change group of the Senckenberg BiK-F in Frankfurt, Germany.
 My project is part of the Biodiversity Exploratories and aims to determine how landscape composition and configuration affect ecosystem service multifunctionality.

 I conducted my PhD at University Pierre et Marie Curie (Paris, France) and Institute of Research for Development.
 I studied the interactions between non-cultivated plant communities, farming practices and soil characteristics in Northern Thailand.
 I investigated the relative effects of landscape, soil and land-use history on plant communities’ structure and associated ecosystemic services.
-In particular, I focused on the expansion of rubber trees plantation into agricultural landscapes, and how this afforestation affected weed communities and soil conservation.
+In particular, I showed that the expansion of rubber trees plantation into agricultural landscapes affects weed communities composition and strongly increases soil erosion compared to annual crops.